2014–15 Anorthosis Famagusta FC season: September 2014

 On 1 September, Anorthosis faced Omonia Nicosia in GSP Stadium.
-Anorthosis lost their first game in this years league 3-2.
+Anorthosis lost their first game in the league 3-2.
 Anorthosis equaled twice the score, at 19th minute with Chinedu Ede and at 63rd minute with Yuriy Yakovenko.

 On 16 September, Anorthosis faced AEK Larnaca in Antonis Papadopoulos Stadium.
-Anorthosis defeated AEK 2-1 and get the 3 first points in this season.
-Anorthosis opens the score with Yuriy Yakovenko at 29th minute, but AEK equaled the score with Roberto Colautti at 40th minute.
-Anorthosis get the win in last minute after the free kick of Toni Calvo in 90+3rd minute of the match.
+Anorthosis defeated AEK 2-1 and got the 3 first points in this season.
+Anorthosis opened the score with Yuriy Yakovenko at 29th minute, but AEK equaled the score with Roberto Colautti at 40th minute.
+Anorthosis got the win in last minute after the free kick of Toni Calvo in 90+3rd minute of the match.

 On 22 September, Anorthosis faced Ermis Aradippou in Dasaki Stadium.
 Anorthosis suffered the second defeat with score 1-0, when Marcos De Azevedo scored after the assist of Besart Ibraimi.

 On 24 September, Anorthosis faced APOEL Nicosia in GSP Stadium for the 1st match day postponed match.
 After a good first half anorthosis not kept pace of Apoel in second half and lost for a second match in a row in GSP Stadium and in division.
 Gustavo Manduca opens the score at 65th minute and 9 minutes later he won a penalty and the red card of Constantinos Laifis.
-At 75th minute, Manduca missed the penalty, but Aloneytis followed the phase and with powerful shot formatting the final score.
+At the 75th minute, Manduca missed the penalty, but Aloneytis followed the phase and with powerful shot formatting the final score.

 On 27 September, Anorthosis faced Ayia Napa in Antonis Papadopoulos Stadium.
 Anorthosis does not had a particularly trouble and got the win 4-1.
 At 6th minute Stavros Stathakis scored an own goal.
 In 19th minute Ayia Napa equaled the score with David Mena as seen in the television lens the goal wrongly counted as it was prominently off side.
 At 55th minute Anorthosis ahead the score with Andreas Makris after a running of Razak Nuhu from the left side and the pass at the right time.
 3 minutes later Emiliano Fusco get the 2nd yellow card and left Ayia Napa with 10 players.
 Anorthsis until the end of the match scored 2 more goals, with Giorgi Aburjania after a pass from Toni Calvo and at the last minute with a Penalty who scored Toni Calvo.